PrefectHQ/prefect/docs/guides/using-the-client.md

     ) == sorted(end_times, reverse=True)
 ```

-Instead of the last 3 from the whole workspace, you could also use the `DeploymentFilter` like the previous example to get the last 3 completed flow runs of a specific deployment.
+Instead of the last three from the whole workspace, you could also use the `DeploymentFilter` like the previous example to get the last three completed flow runs of a specific deployment.

 !!! tip "There are other ways to filter objects like flow runs"
     See [`the filters API reference`](/api-ref/prefect/client/schemas/#prefect.client.schemas.filters) for more ways to filter flow runs and other objects in your Prefect ecosystem.